Abhiek187/how-to-stock/README.md

 </html>
 ```

-This error goes away after retrying the requests.
+This error goes away after re-running the jobs.